CukeHub/slate/source/index.html.md

  Block    | Description
 --------- | -----------
-Before    | Sets the Cuke Start Time.
+Before    | Sets the Scenario Start Time.
 After     | Captures all the Scenario params and sends them to CukeHub.com.
 ## Parameters